 This beautiful 1 lap trail is run within the Campus grounds.
 The college is nestled at the foot of Tshufi Hill and has an amazing view overlooking Phokeng Village.

-The route starts on the Main Sports Field and follows a paved pathway through the Amphitheatre, then turning left towards the bush.
+The route starts and finishes in the Amphitheatre.
 80% of the trail is run in the bush so you will encounter typical cross country terrain ie. gravel, rock, grass, sand etc.